Illithor/learn-java/Part Two (from Chapter 9).md

+## Chapter 9 - constructors and garbage collection
 1. Objects live on the heap (also known as garbage-collectible heap), while method invocations and local variables live on the stack.
  Instance variables live within the object is on the heap.
 If the instance variable is a reference to an object, both the instance variable and the object are on the heap.
 2. Instance variables are declared inside a *class* but not Inside a method.